-Use the knob on the end of the antenna to raise the antenna or to push it back down.
+Use the knob on the end of the antenna to raise the antenna.
+To lower it, hold the antenna mast near the roof and feed it into the holder.
+Do not try to lower the antenna using the knob.
 Keep the antenna mast clean for good performance.